 In addition to the classroom support they also:

-- Staff the SEND base E7 at break and lunch times.
+- Staff the SEND base The Harbour at break and lunch times.

 - Staff the daily Homework Club run in room D9.

 - Prepare resources to support students in the classroom.

 - Accompany students who are in sporting competitions.

 - TAs mentor students and run after school clubs.

 - Meeting with year groups of pupils with dyslexia tendencies.

 - Providing pupil passports to help pupils in the classroom.

 - Once a term drop-in sessions for parents.